browserengineering/book/book/embeds.md

     # ...
     response = s.makefile("b", newline="\r\n")
 ```
-Now each time we read a line we need to decode it individually; for image
+Now each time we read a line, decode it individually; for image
 responses, all lines will be `utf8` except for the body, which is raw
 encoded image data.